April Capone Almon: 2011 General Election

-In the November 2011 General Election, Capone as incumbent was challenged by Republican Joseph Maturo, Jr., the former mayor.
+In the November 2011 General Election, Capone, the incumbent, was challenged by Republican Joseph Maturo, Jr., the former mayor.
 He narrowly defeated her by 31 votes.
 This slim margin forced an automatic recount, as had occurred in the 2007 election, but he maintained his victory.
 He immediately reinstated Gallo, who barred police commission members from police headquarters and the parking lot.
 They soon passed a policy that required him to allow them access.

-In December 2011 the Justice Department delivered its final report of the civil investigation into the police department, concluding that it had a pattern of "systematically discriminating against Latinos."
+In December 2011, the Justice Department delivered its final report of the civil investigation into the police department, concluding that it had a pattern of "systematically discriminating against Latinos."
 It also found that the department had repeatedly changed reports of the arrests of Almon and Father Paul Manship, trying to cover up evidence in these cases.
 As of January 2012, the Justice Department criminal investigation resulted in the arrests of four officers for harassing Latinos, and authorities said that Gallo had interfered with the investigation, as if he "didn't understand civilian control of the police department."
 After the arrests, Gallo resigned as police chief in late January 2012.
 In 2012 two officers pleaded guilty; the other two were convicted at trial in 2013.
 In 2014 all received sentences, with sentences ranging up to 5 years in federal prison.